 I hope to stay well below that level.
 I will respond to everything sent my way (except spam) (well sometimes spam cause its fun).
 I likely have trouble knowing when to stop responding.

 This is how I roll.
 What you do is your gig.

 I don’t want to be that dude above in the photo.

 Guess what keyword I used to find him in compfight.com?

-The post "If You Are Too Busy To Reply to A Message, Then You are Sending a Message" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2013/07/sending-a-message/) on July 1, 2013.
+The post "If You Are Too Busy To Reply to A Message, Then You are Sending a Message" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2013/07/sending-a-message/) on July 1, 2013.